iandorsey00/geodata/README.md

 geodata currently scans over 200 data files when constructing its database.
 (That database is then used to create the data products, then it is discarded.)
-To obtain certain data, we need to know the `table_id`, then the line number of the table. `table_id` and line number combinations (which geodata calls `data_identifers`) are specified in `database.Database`.
+To obtain certain data for a certain geography, we need to know the `table_id`, then the line number of the table. `table_id` and line number combinations (which geodata calls `data_identifers`) are specified in `database.Database`.
 From there, geodata uses `ACS_5yr_Seq_Table_Number_Lookup.csv` to determine the sequence number and and positions (the index of the column inside the data file for that sequence).
 Each sequence maps to one data file.
 Each table is wholly contained inside one sequence and data file. geodata uses all this information to determine where to obtain data for a certain `data_identifier`.
 More documentation regarding the technical aspects of geodata will be written in the future.

 ## Next steps for development

 * Map places to counties.
+* A search function for geographies.
+Currently, the exact `census_name_string` must be entered.
 * Have `context`s support counties in addition to states.
 * Support other types of geographies other than places (state, counties, etc.).
+* Make the `data_type` argument optional for superlatives and antisuperlatives.
+* Support dumping all data to a CSV file.
 * Write more technical documentation.

+## Known issues

+* `geodata v asl median_year_sturcture_built c` doesn't return helpful information; there is no data available for any results.
+* Currently, geodata uses medians and standard deviations for all places in the United States to calculate PlaceVector scores.
+There are about 30,000 places in the United States, with a median population of 3,000.
+This means many places will have scores of 100 for some components.